erinvasquez/CRNS-AIST-JRL-VR-Demo/README.md

 visibility of the sensor controls UI and the color picker UI based on input events.
 The script utilizes the InputSystem package to detect input actions and control the UI visibility.

-## Conclusion
-Task 1 focuses on implementing voice and input control for left and right movements, while Task 2 involves simulating force sensors and providing UI controls for manipulating and visualizing the sensors.
-These tasks combine various scripts and UI elements to create an interactive and versatile system for controlling objects and managing sensor data.

 ### ColorPickerControl.cs
 The ColorPickerControl script is responsible for controlling a color picker UI.
 It allows the user to select a color by manipulating the hue, saturation, and value components.
 The script updates the